apollographql/rover-init-starters/start-with-typescript/getting-started.md

 👋 Hi there!
 This guide walks you through building a _subgraph_ with Apollo Server and TypeScript.
-A subgraph is an individual GraphQL service in a federated architecture called a _supergraph_.
+A subgraph is an individual GraphQL server in a federated architecture called a _supergraph_.
 This architecture lets different teams independently develop and deploy parts of the supergraph while maintaining a unified experience for clients.

 - [Setup](#setup)
   - [Components of a GraphQL server](#components-of-a-graphql-server)